Anders-Holst/sgt-puzzles-aho-extensions/kakuro.md

 *Variant*

-In addition to the Normal variant, there are two variations that can be selected.
-With Odd/even restriction, every other square must be odd (lighter background shade) and every other even (darker shade).
-With the variant No same combinations, no two sums can be made up of the same set of numbers.
+In addition to the Normal variant, there are two variations that can be selected: With *Odd/even restriction*, every other square must be odd (lighter background shade) and every other even (darker shade).
+With the variant *No same combinations*, no two sums can be made up of the same set of numbers.
 The solution is selected so that this condition will have to be explicitly considered to be able to solve the puzzle.
+This variant is highly recommended!
+It makes the puzzle more interesting by adding non-local constraints to it.

 *Difficulty*